TommyAK/mw2-random-class-gen/README.md

 # mw2-random-class-gen

-This is a small program I developed in Python that will generate a random MW2 class.
+This is a small program I developed in Python that will generate a random class in Modern Warfare 2.

 Note: This program assumes that you are level 70 and have everything unlocked.

 ## Features
 * Generates a random class in seconds!
-* Takes into consideration Bling and One Man Army.
+* Takes into consideration all perks and attachments.

 ## Example